Koszul algebras and quadratic duals in Galois cohomology: Proof of Theorem D

-Using the inductive description of the family $\mathcal{PFR}$ given by Theorem \ref{thm:PFR}, we can take advantage of previous results.
-In particular, $H^\bullet(\Z/2\Z,\F_2)$ has been studied at the beginning of Subsection \ref{ssec:demushkin} and the cohomology of free products has been addressed in Subsection \ref{ssec:freeprod}.
+Using the description of the family $\mathcal{PFR}$ given by Theorem \ref{thm:PFR}, we can take advantage of previous results.
+In particular, $H^\bullet(\Z/2\Z,\F_2)$ has been studied at the beginning of \S \ref{ssec:demushkin} and the cohomology of free products has been addressed in \S \ref{ssec:freeprod}.
+As regards semidirect products, for any field $F_0\in\mathcal{PFR}$ and any finite product $Z=\prod_{i=1}^m\Z_2$, the $\F_2$-cohomology of $Z\rtimes G_{F_0}(2)$ is a twisted extension $H^\bullet(G_{F_0}(2),\F_2)[J,t]$, with $J=\{1,\dots,m\}$ and $t$ corresponding to the square class of $-1$ in Bloch-Kato isomorphism.
+Then the proof of Theorem~D~(g) is completed by applying Propositions \ref{prop:fprod LandU} and \ref{prop:twisted extension PBW}.